jarondl/pygtfs/README.md

-gtfs-sql
+pygtfs
 ========

 Overview
 --------

-Latest version: 0.1a1
+Latest version: 0.1.0

-gtfs-sql is a library that reads and models information stored in Google's [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/) format.
+pygtfs is a library that reads and models information stored in Google's [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/) format.
 GTFS is a format designed to specify information about a transit system, such as a city's subways or a private company's bus services. gtfs-sql stores information in an SQLite database using SQLAlchemy to facilitate the storage of Python objects in a relational database.

-gtfs is a fork of bmander's gtfs.
-Although they are very similar, I changed some of the variable names and conventions, so you shouldn't expect them to be precisely "compatible" with each other.
+pygtfs is a fork of @eoghanmurray's fork of a @andrewblim's gtfs-sql which is a fork of @bmander's gtfs.
+See the git logs for more fun history.

 License: MIT, included in `license.txt`.
-The original gtfs code did not include any license information; I always specify licenses out of habit; MIT is a fairly permissive license in any case.

 Dependencies
 ------------